 Instructions

-- Mix together the butter, sugar, cinnamon and flour to make a smooth paste.
+- Mix together the butter, sugar and cardamom to make a smooth paste.
+Set aside.

 - Shaping the dough: On a lightly floured surface, roll the dough out into 75x40cm.
 Spread the cinnamon butter mixture on approximately half of the surface.
 Fold the dough in half, then roll again gently to make an approximate rectangle measuring 45x30cm.

-- Meanwhile, set the oven shelf to the middle position and preheat to 200C Fan.
+- Meanwhile, set the oven shelf to the middle position and preheat to 190℃ Fan.

 - Brush the buns with an egg wash, sprinkle with sugar nibs, and bake for 10-12 minutes or until golden brown.
 Allow the buns to cool on the baking sheet for 5 minutes, then transfer to a wire rack to cool completely.